Lohkdesgds/LSW-DevTest/readme.md

+# THIS IS NOW ARCHIVED.
+There's no reason to use this.
+Please search for Lunaris (or Lunaris Template) instead.

 # LSW v5
 This is a huge library I've been working on since 2019.
 It's a graphic almost fully complete project to do any 2D stuff, like games, applications and stuff online, based on the Allegro library.